 So you’d be foolish to ignore it.

-The Mozbar for Chrome or Firefox will help you get the most from this process.
+The Mozbar for Chrome will help you get the most from this process.
 This handy tool shows you the Domain Authority and Page Authority of the results on the first page.

 The key is to find high-ranking pages that aren’t on super authoritative domains.